Skip to contents

 "sps"

 Sequential Poisson Sampling (Ohlsson, 1998).
-Implemented as order sampling (Rosen, 1997) with ranking key \(\xi_k = u_k / \pi_k\): the \(n\) units with the smallest \(\xi_k\) are selected.
-This is equivalent to Ohlsson's sequential threshold adjustment.
-Fixed sample size, high-entropy design.
-Supports PRN for sample coordination.
-First-order inclusion probabilities are approximately (not exactly) equal to the target pik for finite populations; see inclusion_prob().
-Joint inclusion probabilities are approximated via the high-entropy approximation.
-Complexity: O(N log N).
+Order sampling with key \(\xi_k = u_k / \pi_k\); the \(n\) smallest are selected.
+Fixed size, high-entropy.
+Supports PRN.
+Approximate joint probabilities.
+The true first-order inclusion probabilities are approximately equal to the supplied pik; see inclusion_prob().
+O(N log N).

 "pareto"